siedentop/siedentop/README.md

 - ⚡ Fun fact: ...
 -->

 Hi, my name is Christoph.
-I write software in C++, Python.
-I currently enjoy learning Rust as well as exploring other technologies and languages.
+I write software in Rust, C++, and Python.

 * My blog can be found here: https://siedentop.dev
-* Contact me on Twitter: https://twitter.com/chsiedentop